canro91/canro91.github.io/_posts/2023-07-18-FiveYearsOfBlogging.md

 In these five years, I’ve written 152 posts, to be precise.
 Some blog posts came from my frustrations, curiosity, and learning.
 Often, I like to think of my blog as [my own time capsule]({% post_url 2020-07-20-TimeCapsule %}) and [a tool to preserve my keystrokes]({% post_url 2021-12-06-ItsNotWhatYouRead %}).

-These are some of my favorites:
+These are some of my favorite posts:

 - [C# Definitive Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}): This is my roadmap for C# intermediate developers.
 - [Parsinator: A tale of a PDF parser]({% post_url 2019-03-08-ATaleOfAPdfParser %}): This is about Parsinator, a small project I wrote in record time to keep one of my previous employers onboarding new clients.